-The Student Branch shall hold regular and special meetings beyond the meetings of the committees at such places and time as designated by the President, with a minimum of five meetings per academic year.
+The Student Branch shall hold regular and special meetings beyond the meetings of the technical committees at such places and time as designated by the President, with a minimum of five meetings per academic year.

 Article XII - Student Branch Chapters

 Student Branch Chapters of international IEEE Societies shall be organized as technical committees under the same provisions as in Article X without being regarded as inherently superior or inferior to other technical committees.
 Given the international prestige of Student Branch Chapters, these special items shall also apply: